-The National Fire Protection Association (NFPA), recommends one smoke alarm on every level and in every bedroom.
-In new construction, the smoke alarms must be AC powered and interconnected.
-See "Recommended Placement" for details.
-For additional coverage, it is recommended that you install a smoke alarm in all rooms, halls. storage areas, finished attics, and basements, where temperatures normally remain between 40° F (4.4° C) and 100° F (37.8° C).
-Make sure no door or other obstruction could keep smoke from reaching the smoke alarms.
+The National Fire Protection Association (NFPA), recommends one Smoke Alarm on every floor, in every sleeping area, and in every bedroom.
+In new construction, the Smoke Alarms must be AC powered and interconnected.
+See "Agency Placement Recommendations" for details.
+For additional coverage, it is recommended that you install a Smoke Alarm in all rooms, halls, storage areas, finished attics, and basements, where temperatures normally remain between 40° F (4.4° C) and 100° F (37.8° C).
+Make sure no door or other obstruction could keep smoke from reaching the Smoke Alarms.